Cobaltians-Plugins/Plugins-AppInfos/README.md

     {
-        versionName : "1.5.2" //the public verbose version number of the app. versionCode : 4, //the build number of the app (for app submissions).
+        versionName : "1.5.2" //the public verbose version number of the app. versionCode : 4, //the build number of the app (for app submissions) deviceID : "645EAC64-[...]0F5", // a unique id you can use to identifiy this app user on this device (for push notifications or so lang : 'en-US' // the device current language }
-    }

 ##Planned features